Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Numerical Results

 All the settings are identical to those in the previous experiment, The latent dimension is selected over \{2, 5, 10, 20, 50\} by tuning on the validation set.
 Similarly, $\lambda$ is chosen over \{$1e^{-3}$, $1e^{-4}$, $1e^{-5}$, $1e^{-6}$\}.
 The results are averaged over 5 different random splits.

 The clustering accuracy results on the testing set are shown in Table. \ref{tab:mfeat}.
 In the first three columns, we test the algorithms using two of the three views.
-In the last column, we test our algorithm on all of the three views---since our approach can naturally handle multiple views.
-Since CCA, KCCA, DCCA and DCCAE can only deal with two views, they do not have results in the last column.
+In the last column, we test {our algorithm (since our approach can naturally handle more than two views) and GCCA} on all of the three views. {Here, we employ the SUMCOR GCCA formulation and the algorithm in \cite{fu2016efficient}}.
+Since KCCA, DCCA and DCCAE can only deal with two views, they do not have results in the last column.
 The observation is a bit different to what we have seen for the EEG/MEG experiment.
 The classic methods sometimes outperform the nonlinear baselines.
 This may be due to the fact that purely data-driven models may require more data to train.
 The proposed approach again shows promising results.
 Note that although our approach has a similar implementation as DCCA and DCCAE, the subtle differences exist because we utilize the information of the underlying signal model.
 Hence, our method can be understood as a mixed model and data-driven approach.
 It appears that using model information could help in practice, especially when the amount of data is not very large.